Los Angeles Kings: Bankruptcy, move to the Staples Center, and rebuild (1995–2009)

 The Kings, along with the Los Angeles Lakers, made an even bigger move in 1999, as they left The Forum after 32 seasons and moved to the Staples Center in downtown Los Angeles, which was built by Anschutz and Roski.
 Staples Center was a state-of-the-art arena, complete with luxury suites and all modern amenities.
-With a new home, a new coach (Andy Murray), a potential 50-goal scorer in the fold in Zigmund Palffy, and players such as Blake, Robitaille, Murray, Stumpel, Donald Audette, Ian Laperrière, and Mattias Norstrom, the Kings improved dramatically, finishing the season the 1999–2000 season with a 39–31–12–4 record (94 points), good for second place in the Pacific Division.
-While Audette would struggle under the Kings' system and was unhappy as the number two right wing, most of the new Kings like Bryan Smolinski and Palffy would find success under Andy Murray.
+With a new home, a new coach (Andy Murray), a potential 50-goal scorer in the fold in Žigmund Pálffy, and players such as Blake, Robitaille, Murray, Stümpel, Donald Audette, Ian Laperrière, and Mattias Norström, the Kings improved dramatically, finishing the season the 1999–2000 season with a 39–31–12–4 record (94 points), good for second place in the Pacific Division.
+While Audette would struggle under the Kings' system and was unhappy as the number two right wing, most of the new Kings like Bryan Smolinski and Pálffy would find success under Andy Murray.
 But in the 2000 playoffs, the Kings were once again dispatched in the first round, this time by the Detroit Red Wings in a four-game sweep.

 The 2000–01 season was controversial, as fans began to question AEG's commitment to the success of the Kings because they failed to significantly improve the team during the off-season.
 Adding fuel to the fire was the February 21, 2001, trade of star defenseman and fan favorite Rob Blake to the Colorado Avalanche.
 Despite this, two players received in the deal, right wing Adam Deadmarsh and defenseman Aaron Miller, became impact players for the Kings, who finished the 2000–01 season with a 38–28–13–3 record (92 points), good for a third-place finish in the Pacific Division and another first-round playoff date with the Detroit Red Wings.
 The heavily favored Red Wings suffered an upset, losing in six games for the Kings' first playoff series win since 1993.
 In the second round, the Kings forced seven games in their series against the Avalanche, but lost to the eventual Stanley Cup champions.